rockplayer007/ing-sw-2019-37/README.md

 ### Extra functionalities

+- [x] Run a BOT that plays automatically
 - [x] Start match on one client and continue on another
 - [x] Set number of minimum and maximum players indipendently of the rules
 - [x] Set number of skulls and points as you wish, in case you want to speed up the game